rb2nem/nem-dev-guide/website/content/05-transaction-overview.md

 chain due to a bug in the code or an attack of some kind.
 ```

-As different actions can be taken, different transaction types have been define.
+As different actions can be taken, different transaction types have been defined.
 Transaction types are grouped by kind.
-For example all multisig transaction are of the same kind, but
+For example all multisig transactions are of the same kind, but
-still have a differrent type according to their effect.
-Some kinds have multiple transaction types, others
+still have a differrent type according to their effect like adding a cosignatory or signing a pending multisig transaction.
-only have one.
+ Some kinds have multiple transaction types, others only have one.

 Each transaction kind has a base id, from which the id of their transaction types are derived.
 For example, the transfer kind has base id `0x100`,
 and a mosaic transfer type has id `0x101`.
 If one days it is decided that NEM needs a new transfer type, it would be assigned the id `0x102`, which